 Yellowdig works best with Chrome and Firefox and certain access issues are traceable to specific security-related policies of other browsers or just browser incompatibility.
 Many of these problems are solvable by simply using a different browser if you have that option.
 If you do this and you are prompted to allow cookies for your LMS or our website, allow them.
 Yellowdig needs cookies enabled to authenticate your account from your LMS sign-in.
 This also often solves other performance-related issues, especially if you are the only one in your class having the problem.

-Solution B - Try An Incognito Browser Window and/or Clear Your Browser Cache
+Solution B - Clear Your Browser Cache, but Avoid Incognito Mode

 Sometimes data cached on your system can cause conflicts with new data being loaded.
-These issues can often be addressed by trying an incognito window or clearing your browser cache/history.
+These issues can often be addressed by clearing your browser cache/history.
 However, you should avoid accessing Yellowdig in Incognito mode.
 This can prevent Yellowdig from setting a cookie and opening inside an LMS shell.

 Solution C - Enable Cookies